nitinraj1234/Recruitment-Assistant/readme.md

 A resume screening and interview preparation tool built with Streamlit, LangChain, and Groq.
 It takes a candidate's resume, scores it against a target role or a custom job description, and generates interview questions and improvement suggestions — all without storing any data between sessions.

+To try the demo, you will need to bring your own Groq API key.
+It is free to get one at console.groq.com — just sign up, create a key, and paste it into the sidebar when the app loads.
+No key is stored anywhere; it only lives in your browser session.

 Live demo: https://recruitment-assistant-bauel4dzgwouw2klwyssxj.streamlit.app

 ---